 Every life insurance company has a team of underwriters and each team of underwriters work to a different set of guidelines.
 Cancer is one of the trickier conditions to predict however as there is such a broad range of cancer types.
 There are additional factors to consider such as the severity, the type of treatment received and the age at which you were diagnosed.
 It requires extensive knowledge in order to understand which insurer is the best fit and is likely to accept you with the lowest possible increase to your monthly premiums, a job that an independent specialist* can do for you for free.

 The issue with comparison sites and online calculators is that they are unable to fully understand the complexity of conditions such as cancer and so you end up with a generic quote.
-If you use a comparison site you will more often than not end up applying through an insurance company that will wither decline your application or at the very least, increase the premiums to a point where they are not affordable.
+If you use a comparison site you will likely end up applying through an insurance company that will either decline your application or at the very least, increase the premiums to a point where they are not affordable.

 To speak to an adviser, with no obligation to take things further, simply complete the form via the above link.
 The firm employs strong ethics and will only ever offer a policy if it is the best policy to suit your personal needs.